Gem Care and Durability

 - Resistance to scratching

-- Measured on Mohs scale (1-10)
+- Measured on the Mohs scale (1-10)

-- Important for wear resistance
+- Determines everyday wear resistance

 Toughness

-- Resistance to breaking/chipping
+- Resistance to breaking and chipping

-- Related to crystal structure
+- Governed by crystal structure and cleavage

-- Jade is tougher than diamond
+- Jade can be tougher than diamond despite far lower hardness

 Stability

-- Resistance to chemicals/light/heat
+- Resistance to light, heat, and chemicals

-- Some gems are temperature sensitive
+- Some gems are damaged by heat, acids, or cosmetics

 Hardness Considerations